codeuser-crypto/ChronoCell-AI-Powered-Standard-Cell-Timing-Characterization-Platform/PROJECT_GUIDE.md

-# PROJECT GUIDE — Explained in Plain English
+# PROJECT GUIDE — Explained

-> Read this top-to-bottom once and you'll be able to *explain this whole
-> project to anyone* — a friend, a professor, or an interviewer.
-No prior
-> chip-design or machine-learning knowledge assumed.

----

-## PART 1 — THE BIG PICTURE (read this first)
+## PART 1 — THE BIG PICTURE

 ### The one-sentence version
 > We taught a small AI to instantly predict how fast a digital logic gate is,